bespoyasov/refactor-like-a-superhero/manuscript-en/18-test-code.md

 In such cases, any changes to the application code, even the smallest ones, result in many updates to the test code.
 The tests require more resources to support and slow down the development.
 This effect is called _test-induced damage_.[^testinduceddamage]

-Unlike mocks, _stubs and simple test data_ help write more change-resistant tests.
-They're more straightforward in use and forgive far more than they demand.
+Unlike mocks, _stubs and simple test data_ help write more change-resistant tests.[^testingprinciples] They're more straightforward in use and forgive far more than they demand.
 They help us avoid test-induced damage and spend less time updating test code.

 | In detail 🥸                                                                                                                                                |
 | :---------------------------------------------------------------------------------------------------------------------------------------------------------- |